mgiessing/bcn-lab-2084/README.md

 `oc get route cpu-notebook -o jsonpath='{.spec.host}'`

-If you open the notebook server in your browser now drag & drop the notebook (`RAG.ipynb`) from this repo into the notebookserver.
+If you open the notebook server in your browser now drag & drop the notebook (`RAG.ipynb`) from this repo into the notebook server.

 Follow the steps inside the notebook!